-Under Uniform Code of Military Justice (UCMJ), there are provisions for three different types of courts-martial: summary, special, and general.
+Under the Uniform Code of Military Justice (UCMJ), there are provisions for three different types of courts-martial: summary, special, and general.
 All are legal proceedings for members of the military, similar to civilian court trials, and each type has a different make up and handles different types and severity of crimes and punishments.

 If a military defense lawyer has also been appointed, that lawyer will remain on the case as co-counsel.